 There are many suburbs that are more adversely effected over others due to their location and unfortunately not much can be done to reduce the risk.
-There are however many homes that could, just by simply making some changes within the garden, reduce the chance of flooding.
-If you had issues on your property during previous significant weather events, have you been able to pinpoint what the problem was?
-Where the water was coming from or what was stopping it from moving off your property?
+There are however many homes that could, just by simply making some changes within the garden, reduce the chance of onsite flooding.
+If you had issues on your property during previous significant weather events, have you been able to pinpoint what was the cause, where the water was coming from or what was stopping it from moving from your property?

 New estate developments ensure appropriate drainage is incorporated on residential blocks but in huge downpours neighbouring properties can often feed water onto your property.
 Larger blocks often don’t have any drainage to deal with ground water and so this will need to be addressed to ensure it is not proposing any risk to your house or that of your neighbours.